microsoft/app-innovation-workshop/Walkthrough Guide/04 Data Storage/README.md

 #### 1.4.3 Generate Dummy Data

-To have actual data in the Cosmos DB instance to play around with and to avoid having you to write a bunch of dummy Jobs and Parts manually, we have prepared some dummy data for this workshop.
+To have actual data in the Cosmos DB instance to play around with and to avoid having you write a bunch of dummy Jobs and Parts manually, we have prepared some dummy data for this workshop.
 Once the Cosmos DB connection is configured, you can call the `api/dummy` endpoint of your Web API to fill the database.

 [//]: # (Empty line for spacing)
 &nbsp;